va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-04-12-From_FastQ_to_gVCF_5_Dollars_and_a_Genome.md

 While I was able to gain a lot of insight to the FastQ->gVCF process in Trellis by reviewing the scripts contained in the Git Repo, I was unable to locate some information.
 Two QC parameters that we use in sample filtering are FastQ quality results from fastQC and BAM alignment metrics from Samtool's flagstat tool.
 Finding the source for running these tools is crucial, not just for processing new WGS data, but also for processing current WGS data in which this information is lacking.

 As mentioned in the previous section, typical WGS variant calling workflows implement an adapter trimming step.
 A tool like Trimmomatic will trim sequence adapters, in addition to low quality bases.
 While it is not mandatory to complete this step, it is highly recommended.
 Current mapping tools do provide a level of trimming on the fly during the alignment step.
 For example, the current pipeline we are using makes use of the soft clipping feature of BWA-MEM.
 The results from our current data release shows that this may be sufficient for our data, but it is something to think about for the future.
-Especially at this time while we are overhauling Trellis for FedRAMP, and it has been recently noted that this pipeline has been deprecated by the Broad.
+Especially at this time while we are overhauling Trellis for FedRAMP, and it has been recently noted that this pipeline has been deprecated by the Broad Institute.

 ## Plans for the future

 In looking deeper into our pipeline's depreciation, I have found some interesting things.
 While I originally thought many of the scripts described in this blog were written in house, following the Broad's best practices guidelines, it appears the WDL files are imported directly from the Broad's [$5 genome pipe Git repo](https://github.com/gatk-workflows/five-dollar-genome-analysis-pipeline?tab=readme-ov-file).
 This would make our entire workflow deprecated and therefore no longer supported by the Broad Institute.
 This current pipeline was replaced in January of 2020 by [a new pipeline](https://github.com/gatk-workflows/gatk4-genome-processing-pipeline).
 This new pipeline uses similar methodology upon first glance.
 However, this pipeline was also replaced in November of 2020.
 This would indicate that we are several versions behind.

 The newest pipeline, [warp](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs), updates the older methodology but allows the option of using [Dragen](https://www.illumina.com/products/by-type/informatics-products/dragen-secondary-analysis/order.html) as an alternative pipeline.
 Moving to Dragen has recently become a discussion topic among our group.
 I have used Dragen tools in the past, not for WGS analysis but [for viral variant calling and lineage analysis](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2788632).
 For this project we used the Illumina BaseSpace cloud for data storage and processing.
 Other methods of running Dragen are available.
 Preliminary discussions have brought up the idea of using an Illumina server for our purposes.
 Strategies for incorporating this hardware into our FedRAMP approved architecture will need to be planned in this scenario.
-Running Dragen directly on our current cloud is another enticing possibility.
+Running Dragen directly on our current cloud is another intriguing possibility.
 It seems that Dragen [Can be run on AWS and Azure](https://support-docs.illumina.com/SW/Dragen_MultiCloud/Content/SW/FrontPages/DRAGENMultiCloud.htm), but I have not determined if it is compatible with Google Cloud.

 Some questions that we will need to consider moving forward are
 - Whether we want to/when we want to update our pipeline?